-I did my undergraduate degree majoring in Physical Geography and Master of Philosophy in Slope Geomorphology in the Department of Geography at the University of Hong Kong and completed my PhD on Landslide Hazard Assessment in the Geography Department at Durham University.
+I did my undergraduate degree majoring in Physical Geography and Master of Philosophy in Slope Geomorphology in the Department of Geography at the University of Hong Kong, and completed my PhD on Landslide Hazard Assessment in the Geography Department at Durham University.

 Since 2007 I have been working in the Arup Hong Kong Office as a Geomorphologist / Geologist.
-I progressed with my consultancy career and became a Chartered Geographer (Specialising in Geomorphology) in 2011 and a Chartered Geologist in 2012.
-I was also appointed as a Part-time Lecturer at the University of Hong Kong teaching Physical Geography and Geomorphology courses in addition to my full-time work.
+I progressed with my consultancy career and became a Chartered Geographer (specialising in geomorphology) in 2011 and a Chartered Geologist in 2012.
+I was also appointed as a part-time Lecturer at the University of Hong Kong teaching Physical Geography and Geomorphology courses in addition to my full-time work.

 Since August 2017 I have been based in the Arup London Office as a Senior Geomorphologist / Geologist, providing input for a number of international projects.

 I have played a number of roles throughout my career.
-I was a team leader in the engineering geology team of Arup in Hong Kong and was also a Mentor / Supervisor for junior staff providing guidance on their career development towards Chartership, as well as being responsible for checking project deliverables.
+I was a Team Leader in the engineering geology team of Arup in Hong Kong and was also a Mentor / Supervisor for junior staff providing guidance on their career development towards Chartership, as well as being responsible for checking project deliverables.

 Technically I have been the project lead Geomorphologist / Geologist for a number of natural terrain hazard assessment projects, especially on landslides.
 Work duties include review and preparation of technical reports for feasibility and site development planning studies, aerial photo interpretation and field work.

 Geological knowledge and GIS skills are essential to support my role in assessing geohazards.
 In consultancy, getting good quality work done on time and within budget is important and technical competence develops through practice and learning from experience.
-When looking at getting into a more senior role, additional ‘soft skills’ such as leadership, management and communication are more essential especially when there is a need to deliver project outcomes through teamwork.
+When looking at getting into a more senior role, additional ‘soft skills’ such as leadership, management and communication become more essential, especially when there is a need to deliver project outcomes through teamwork.